magical/rootbeer/README.md

 Support for other puzzle elements is in various branches of the project.
 This was done to make it easy to experiment, because some puzzle elements are incompatible with each other, and because dealing with interations between elements would add significant complexity in some cases.
-Some of these branches will probably be merged into the main branch at some point.
+Some of these branches will probably be merged into the main branch in the future.

 * `thin` - Thin walls.
 Doesn't support [flicking][].